 The Roundtable will unite multi-sector industry leaders and leading stakeholders to spearhead strategic discussions on how to address systemic racism and gender inequities in the Canadian workplace.

-“The goal of the partners’ roundtable is to bring together Canada’s top employers in a discussion on desegregated race-based data and identify key imperatives for change in policy, practice and processes,” Ruth told me over coffee.
+“The goal of the partners’ roundtable is to bring together Canada’s top employers in a discussion on desegregated race-based data and identify key imperatives for change in policy, practice and processes,” Ruth told me.

 Discussions will be centered around how to address enduring systemic gender inequality and systemic racism in the workplace.
 Thought leaders will be invited to make meaning of the data.
 EEP can assist in advancing racial and gender inequality through Workplace Equity Scorecards.